rffrasca/PDFKeeper/docs/ISSUE_TEMPLATE.md

 Any relevant information about your operating system, database management system, etc.

 ### Expected behavior
-Delete if not reporting a problem.
+Delete when not reporting a problem.

 ### Actual behavior
-Delete if not reporting a problem.
+Delete when not reporting a problem.

 ### Steps to reproduce the behavior
-Delete if not reporting a problem.
+Delete when not reporting a problem.